-Seventy-three years after it sunk to the North Atlantic ocean floor, a joint U.S.-French expedition locates the wreck of the RMS Titanic.
+Seventy-three years after it sank to the North Atlantic ocean floor, a joint U.S.-French expedition locates the wreck of the RMS Titanic.
 The sunken liner was about 400 miles east of Newfoundland in the North Atlantic, some 13,000 feet below the surface.